 Biblio’s vision is a world where stories foster empathetic connections, improve wellbeing and reduce loneliness.

 Their bibliotherapy service invites readers to complete an anonymous profile detailing what is going on in their lives and how they are feeling, as well as books that they feel have had an impact on them in the past.
-They are then connected with one of our team of volunteer curators to discuss their profile and offer reading recommendations.
-Our curators are well-read, caring, thoughtful and non-judgemental, and include academics, librarians, authors and lifelong book-lovers from all walks of life.
-They all share biblio's belief that books can change lives.
+They are then connected with one of a team of volunteer curators to discuss their profile and are offered reading recommendations.
+These curators are well-read, caring, thoughtful and non-judgemental, and include academics, librarians, authors and lifelong book-lovers from all walks of life.
+They all share Biblio’s belief that books can change lives.

 Living Space Project

 Living Space Project is about creating vibrant neighbourhoods and strong communities through green space and urban placemaking.

 We specialise in green neighbourhood projects, research, and strategy that have a positive impact on the lives of communities and individuals.